wptrainingteam/learn-wp-content/developer-learning-pathway/09-developing-for-wordpress-securely/02-fixing-common-security-vulnerabilities.md

 There's one additional security vulnerability in this plugin.
 Can you find it?

 It's a tough one to spot, but all instances of `wp_redirect` should be replaced with `wp_safe_redirect`.
 This is because the code is redirecting to a local url, and wp_safe_redirect checks whether the $location its using an allowed host, if it has an absolute path.
 This prevents the possibility of malicious redirects if the redirect $location is ever attacked.

+## Further reading

+To read more about fixing common vulnerabilities in WordPress code, make sure to bookmark the page on [Common Vulnerabilities](https://developer.wordpress.org/apis/security/common-vulnerabilities/) in the WordPress Developer Documentation on [Security](https://developer.wordpress.org/apis/security/), as well as the [example](https://developer.wordpress.org/apis/security/example/) using capability checks, data validation, secure input, secure output and nonces.